E3 visa

 E3 Visa Duration and Extensions

 The E3 visa is initially granted for a period of up to two years.
 It can be extended indefinitely, in increments of two years, as long as you continue to meet the eligibility requirements and have a qualifying job with the sponsoring U.S. employer.
 To apply for an extension without departing the U.S., your employer must file a new Labor Condition Application (LCA) and submit Form I-129, Petition for a Nonimmigrant Worker, to U.S. Citizenship and Immigration Services (USCIS) while your E-3 status is still valid.
 To work in E-3 status, you need an unexpired LCA and an unexpired I-94 admission record.
-If one or the other expires, your work expiration ends.
+If one or the other expires, your work authorization ends.

 E3 Visa Dependents

-Your spouse and your children under the age of 21 may accompany you to the United States.
-Dependents, even those who are not themselves Australian citizens, are eligible for their own E-3 visas, which allow them to live in the country during the principal applicant's E3 visa validity.
+Your spouse and children under the age of 21 may accompany you to the United States as your dependents.
+Spouse and children, even if they are not themselves Australian citizens, are eligible for their own E-3 dependent visas, which allow them to live in the country during the principal applicant’s E3 visa validity.
 E-3 spouses are eligible to work in the U.S. To apply for an E-3 visa as your dependent, your family member must provide: Valid passport from any nation.
 Form DS-160 Confirmation Page: The confirmation page from the completed Online Nonimmigrant Visa Application (Form DS-160).
 Application Fee Receipt: Proof of payment for the visa application fee.
 Passport Photo: A recent, 2x2 inch color passport photo.
 Proof of relationship to you: original marriage certificate or birth certificate, establishing the relationship between your family member and you.
 If your child or stepchild is applying without their other parent, they should also bring evidence of the custody agreement that allows them to live abroad with you.
+Your own E-3 status: if you do not attend the visa interview with your family member, your family member should bring evidence of your E-3 status such as a copy of your E-3 visa and I-94 record.

 Frequently Asked Questions